ihorsokolyk-oril/java-test-task/README.md

  1. All parts of the task were implemented correctly
  2. Quality and style of the code
  3. All possible exception situations are handled properly
+ 4. The project should be covered with tests.

 ## 🏁 Finishing the task
 After everything is done, please commit and send a link to your GitHub repository to HR.